 People with a residency permit in another EU country

-If you have refugee status (Anerkennung als Flüchtling) or subsidiären Schutz in another european country, The Dublin III directive also does not apply to you.
+If you have refugee status (Anerkennung als Flüchtling) or subsidiären Schutz in another european country, then the most you can get in the asylum procedur ein Germany is a deportation ban (Nationales Abschiebungsverbot).
+The Dublin III directive also does not apply to you.
 You can stay in Germany for 90 days.
-If you do not leave Germany after 90 days, Germany can deport you to the other european country.
+If you do not leave Germany after 90 days and have not been given a deportation ban, Germany can deport you to the other european country.

 Rejection of the asylum application